Family didn't want me to become an actor: Rajveer Deol | Entertainment

 The film is directed by first-time filmmaker Avnish, who is Sooraj Barjatya's son. ''My parents never wanted me to become an actor.
 They wanted me to study and do something else.
 It's because this industry is so unpredictable.
 You are happy for a second and (feel) miserable the next.

 ''In fact, my father got a hit ('Gadar 2') after 22 years.
-But unfortunately, I fell in love with acting," Rajveer told reporters here at the trailer launch of "Dono", which was attended by his grandfather Dharmendra, uncles Bobby Deol and Abhay Deol and father Sunny Deol.
+But unfortunately, I fell in love with acting," Rajveer told reporters here at the trailer launch of "Dono", which was attended uncles Bobby Deol and Abhay Deol and father Sunny Deol.

 Rajveer said he fell in love with acting because he was surrounded by actors and thought ''this is how you got the bread home''.